 - 1.1.
 The IFoA operates a PC Scheme in relation to specific ongoing roles identified in UK legislation, regulatory requirements and/or statutory guidance, which are reserved for actuaries, or which require actuarial skills and where the nature of the roles means that the public interest might reasonably expect an additional layer of scrutiny of the competence of those taking on the roles. - 1.2.
 Under the PC Scheme, before an IFoA member can hold one of the specified roles, they must obtain a relevant Practising Certificate (PC)1 - 1.3.
 PCs reflect that the actuary who holds them has demonstrated that they have the necessary competencies to be a PC holder and, potentially, to carry out one of these significant public interest roles. - 1.4.
 The requirement to hold a PC is in addition to Members' professional responsibilities under the Actuaries' Code.
 This requires that members ensure they have 'an appropriate level of relevant knowledge and skill' to perform their professional duties competently and with care. - 1.5.
 The provision and retention of PCs is also subject to the Charter, Bye-Laws, Rules and Regulations of the IFoA. - 1.6.
 A public register of PC holders is maintained by the IFoA. - 1.7.
 The PC Scheme is subject to periodic review to ensure it remains proportionate and fit for purpose and the IFoA also keeps under regular review the roles for which a PC is required. - 1.8.
 Details on the governance of the PC Scheme are set out in Appendix 1. - 1.9.
-This document sets out the processes and procedures which will come into place for renewal applications due on or after 1 December 2022 and all initial applications received from 1 December 2022.
-Associated transition arrangements are set out in the PC Scheme Transition Arrangements.
+This document sets out the processes and procedures for initial and renewal applications made from the date this guidance is current.